 Black Desert Online is maybe the most unique MMO on the Western market.
 Terrible for some – Life for others – it’s definitely the biggest case of “Love it or Hate it” MMO out there, or if I may rephrase that – the biggest case of “Love it or This if too f****n hardcore for me bruh!“.

 BDO is indeed hardcore.
 No matter how many years you could spend actively playing the game, you can’t “master” all of the “levels”!
-That’s where this becomes a deal-breaker for some, and the ultimate challenge to others.
+Add the enhancing system in the recipe, and that’s where it becomes a deal-breaker for some, and the ultimate challenge to others.

 If I may offer my two cents, I’m strongly for the second side – the “uncapped” nature of BDO offers constant competition, and it forces you to focus and specialize on your gameplay.
 It’s much closer to real life situations, and it can actually help you realize the importance of scheduling and organization in your real life.
 For me, this is priceless.